hbarry89/Weather-Dashboard/README.md

 ---------------------------

-- City that user inputed is stored as a search history:
+- The city that the user inputed is stored as a search history:

 <img src="./demo-images/demo3.png" width="200" height="200">